cmdsiraj/PriceDeck/README.md

 2. Clone the repository using the command `git clone https://github.com/cmdsiraj/PriceDeck.git`.
 3. Go to folder PriceDeck.
 You can use this command to navigate to that directory `cd .\PriceDeck\`.
 4. Installing dependencies: `npm install`.
-5. Jump from 'cd' to 'flask-server' with the help of command  `cd .\flask-server\`.
+5. Go from 'cd' to 'flask-server' with the help of command  `cd .\flask-server\`.
 6. Creating virtual environment with the help of command `virtualenv venv`.
 7. Activate virtual environment using command `venv/Scripts/activate`.
 8. Download required libraries using the following command `pip install -r requirements.txt`